HugeSpaceship/HugeSpaceship/README.md

 An experimental LittleBigPlanet server focused on customisabillity and performence

 ## Status
 Currently in not-even-pre-alpha.
-You can login to the server, resource uploading works, though level uploading does not, yet.
+You can login to the server, and upload levels.
+Photos don't work yet and neither does anything else.

 Most things at this point are either missing or stubbed but this will change shortly